daniel8lopes/omnia3/docs/pages/omnia3/Tutorials/omnia3_datasourcetutorial.md

     ![Homepage_Dashboard](/images/tutorials/beginner/Modeler-Homepage.PNG)

 2. Through the left side menu, create a new Data Source by accessing the option ***Data Sources / Create new*** on the top right side.
-Set its Name as "ExternalAPI", Behaviour Runtime as Internal and its Data Access Runtime as External.
+Set its *Name* as "ExternalAPI", Behaviour Runtime as Internal and its Data Access Runtime as External.
 Leave it as not requiring a connector.

     ![Modeler_Create_DataSource](https://raw.githubusercontent.com/numbersbelieve/omnia3/master/docs/tutorialPics/modelingTutorial/Modeler-Create-DataSource.PNG)

-3. Create a new Agent with name "Employee", and set it as using the external data source "ExternalAPI" that you created earlier.
+3. Create a new Agent with *Name* "Employee", and set it as using the external data source "ExternalAPI" that you created earlier.

     ![Modeler_Create_DataSource](https://raw.githubusercontent.com/numbersbelieve/omnia3/master/docs/tutorialPics/modelingTutorial/Modeler-Create-Agent-Employee.PNG)